View ALVIE WINTERS's Obituary on IVPressOnline.com and share memories

 |

-Alvie Winters, 89, of Brawley passed away on Monday, February 10, 2020.
-He was born on July 21, 1930 in Boswell, OK and later married Wanda Ruth Shawhart on December 16, 1948 in Oklahoma.
-Alvie is survived by her son, Bryan Winters of Brawley, CA; daughters, Carolyn Hill of Las Vegas, NV, Charlotte Ferguson of Brawley, CA, Sharron Gutierrez of Brawley, CA and Karren Gonzales of Brawley, CA; 17 grandchildren, 23 great-grandchildren and 7 great-great-grandchildren.
+On July 21, 1930, Alvie was the first born to Lucky and Galdys Winters in Boswell, OK.
+He went peacefully on Feb 10, 2020 at his home to be with his beautiful wife, Wanda in Brawley, CA in Heaven.
+He married Wanda Shawhart on December 16, 1948 in Oklahoma.
+They later moved to California in 1953, Then they finally settled in Brawley and bought their home in 1965, where they raised their children.
+He was first employed at a feedlot in Heber in 1953.
+Later he was employed by the Imperial Irrigation District Water Dept. in Calexico as a zanjero.
+In 1964, he became the Assistant Superintendent in the Brawley Water Dept. and later became Superintendent of the North End Water Dept. His last five years at the IID was as a Superintendent at the Water Division on the All American canal in Calexico.
+He retired after 37 years of faithful, loyal and dedicated service.
+His past times where spent smoking cigars and drinking Coors Light with friends playing cards or dominoes.
+He also loved fishing, going 4-wheeling in the desert and many trips to San Felipe.
+Our Father was a great provider & a hard working man.
+He loved our mother so much and treasured his entire family especially his grandchildren whom he loved so much.
+We will all miss Him greatly, but we have comfort knowing he is finally home.
+He was preceded in death by his wife, Wanda R. Winters; son, Harold Winters; parents, Lucky and Gladys Winters; sisters, Katy Belle Cameron and Rubye Glenn; brothers, Cecil Winters, Craig Winters, Clinton Winters, Dee Winters and Rudy Winters.
+Alvie is survived by his son, Bryan Winters of Brawley, CA; daughters, Carolyn Hill of Las Vegas, NV, Charlotte Ferguson of Brawley, CA, Sharron Gutierrez of Brawley, CA and Karren (Philip) Gonzales of Brawley, CA; 17 grandchildren, 23 great-grandchildren and 7 great-great-grandchildren.
 Visitation will be held on Tuesday, February 25, 2020 from 6 to 9 p.m. at Frye Chapel & Mortuary in Brawley, CA. Service will be held on Wednesday, February 26, 2020 at 10 a.m. at Frye Chapel & Mortuary in Brawley, CA and will be officiated by Pastor Richard Rodriguez.
 Burial will immediately follow at Riverview Cemetery in Brawley.